 The 2017 FLOW-3D Americas Users Conference will be held at the Hotel Santa Fe, September 19-21, 2017 in Santa Fe, NM.
-Expand your CFD modeling horizons under some of the most expansive skies in the Southwest.
 Advance your simulation skills through training with technical support engineers, user collaborations, and presentations exploring new modeling approaches and the latest FLOW-3D developments.
 We invite you to join the community of FLOW-3D users from all over the Americas for this annual event.

 As a conference attendee you will have direct access to our technical staff throughout the meeting, but we will also be available for individual meetings.
 Please contact us if you wish to set up a meeting with a Flow Science Developer or CFD Engineer.

 The keynote speaker at the conference will be Dr. Edward Furlani, Professor, School of Engineering and Applied Sciences, University at Buffalo SUNY, who will share his extensive experience with FLOW-3D.

 Professor Furlani specializes in computational modeling for emerging applications in the fields of micro and nanoscale science and technology.
 Development of mathematical methods and models to enable the analysis and design of innovative materials and devices with design features and functionality that are engineered at the nanometer to micrometer length scale.
 Research interests include: microfluidics, broad applications with an emphasis on biomedical devices; nanophotonics, metamaterials, plasmonics, biosensing applications; and magnetic particle applications, transport, assembly and bioapplications, magnetic drug delivery, magnetic-assisted gene transfection (magnetofection) and bioseparation.